apptainer/apptainer-userdocs/encryption.rst

 .. note::

-        In {Singularity} 3.4, the definition file stored with the container will not be encrypted.
+        {Singularity} enforces that the definition file stored with the container will not be encrypted.
 If it contains sensitive information you should remove it before encryption via ``apptainer sif del 1 myimage.sif``.
 Metadata encryption will be addressed in a future release.